bloominstituteoftechnology/Lambda-Hello/AndyB.md

 Hi, I'm Andy Bettisworth.

-Using three words to describe myself: genuine, compassionate, triathlete.
+Using three words to NOT describe myself: fake, rude, skydiver.

-Favorite hobby is triathlons.
-Swim.
-Bike.
-Run.
-I love doing all three.
-Sometimes back to back in a short amount of time.
+A hobby that I'll never do is skydiving.
+I like the ground.
+The ground is my friend.
+If I fly I want millions of dollors worth of equipment and expertise protecting me.